 Opiate poisoning can occur at any time from birth (when pethidine given to the mother in labour may suppress ventilation) to terminal care.
 The outcome can range from minor adverse effects such as constipation to death from respiratory depression.
-The following drugs may be involved:
+See also the article on Opioid Analgesics.

 - Studies of the psychosocial background of drug abusers who died from opiate poisoning show a strong correlation between mental health conditions, financial problems and crime.
 Being in a relationship tends to have a protective effect.

 - A significant incidence in recently released prisoners has been identified.
 This has been found to be associated with extreme social disadvantage, multiple drug use and risky drug-use patterns.

 - Opiates produce tachyphylaxis.
 This means that, with time, larger and larger doses are needed to obtain the same effect and tolerance develops to the adverse effects.
 It is not uncommon to find a drug abuser or a patient in terminal care who is taking a daily dose that would be fatal to a normal person.
 If dosage is reduced or stopped this tolerance quickly fades.
 If they take what was formerly 'a good hit' it has become a fatal overdose.